 We are delighted to share with your comments from the International Baccalaureate on our CAS Programme.
 Our CAS Programme was deemed "excellent" and both "challenging and meaningful to all involved".
 MES Cairo was described as a "school that has a well-structured and organised CAS programme."

+Ms Emma Dawes

-Gavin Scott CAS Coordinator gscott@mescairo.com
+CAS Coordinator

+edawes@mescairo.com